June 14, 2021 Update

 By Michelle B.

 As we faced the public health emergency of the COVID pandemic, one year later, many of us are looking forward to returning to normalcy in the months ahead.
 However, thousands of local families are still recovering from the financial losses they suffered during the initial lockdowns, and many people’s lives are still disrupted.
 ActioNet is proud of the response for the sponsored Food for Others donation drive.
 You’ve started to collect food donations and sent us food for families on Amazon.
 For those of you who have collected food donations, thank you.
-Donations of canned and dry goods totaled consisting of 29 boxes (over 773 items).
+Donations of canned and dry goods consisted of 29 boxes (over 773 items).
 Thank you for your support and making for a successful food drive!

 Now through May 31st, 2021